Eternal-Flame085/hotel-engine-code-test/README.md

 What really threw me off for this quick test was the requirement of a searches table.
 I spent some time thinking how to integrate it better maybe even having a relationship with the anime table in some form but as it stands right now its more of a statistics table used to check the different uniq searches for anime and how many times they are used.

+Here is a link to MyAnimeList to make searching for some easier: https://myanimelist.net/topanime.php

 # Configuration
 1. Clone `git@github.com:Eternal-Flame085/hotel-engine-code-test.git`
 2. Run `Bundle install` to install gems and dependencies